Interview With a Witch

 What advice would you offer to someone hoping to take up a similar interest to yourself?

 Work hard and play hard, for the reasons I've just given.
 Read, think, plan then do.
-Regarding witchcraft, my way is not for many.
+With regard to witchcraft, my way is not for many.
 Mine requires much study and diligence, practice and dedication.
+This is why it's called The Craft, as it requires study and methodical practice.
+It's not something you can buy; it's not about the style and colour of clothes you wear.
+It's about progressive learning about yourself and the universe, and how each is an extension of the other.

 There's an old saying which has been repeated so many times that it's become corny now: "When the pupil is ready, the master will appear."
 But I have found this to hold true more than once.
 What a person should ask themselves, then, is how to become ready.